Lausanne Committee for World Evangelization: Outcomes of Lausanne I

-From Single Congress to 'Movement'
+From single congress to movement

 The 1974 Lausanne Congress ended with a call by delegates for a continuation committee.
 Under the leadership of Leighton Ford, the continuation committee's first meeting was organized in 1975 in Mexico City.

 The committee articulated the aim of the movement as furthering ‘the total biblical mission of the church, recognizing that in this mission of sacrificial service, evangelism is primary, and that our particular concern must be the [then 2,700 million] unreached people of the world.’

 Four initial working groups were established, each one focused on one of the following topics: intercession, theology, strategy, and communication.
 Later, four more working groups were added, focusing on leadership development, resource mobilization and technology, and combined business, government, education, media, and medicine.
 The formation of these issue groups, along with the appointment of regional leaders and committees, sought to put into action the deliberations of the congress in Lausanne.

 Furthermore, by the 1980s a large number of major evangelical mission agencies in North America and in many other countries had reframed their statements of faith in light of the Lausanne Covenant.
 This meant that the emphasis on world evangelization through the Covenant’s 15 sections spread quickly and the essence of Lausanne gained momentum, sparking what became known as the Lausanne Movement.

-Lausanne II, Manilla 1989
+Lausanne II, Manila 1989

 Following the First Lausanne Congress (Lausanne I), the international working groups, issue groups, and regional committees continued to collaborate and host regional congresses and smaller gatherings.
 Then in 1989 the Lausanne Movement hosted its most ambitious event since Lausanne I in Manila, Philippines.
 More than 4,000 participants from 173 nations, far more than the number of United Nations members at the time, gathered in Manila.
 Many commented that such expansive global representation provided a foretaste of heaven.

 Compared with the First Lausanne Congress, Lausanne II enjoyed notable involvement from the Soviet Union, Eastern Europe, women, and laity.
 Since Lausanne I, Billy Graham’s involvement in the Lausanne Movement had been limited due to his focus on his particular form of evangelism.
 Where Lausanne I had been organized and funded almost entirely by the Billy Graham Evangelistic Association, Lausanne II was much more independent, and was organized by the Lausanne Committee and funded by those who embraced the “spirit of Lausanne.”